encode/starlette/docs/exceptions.md

 This uses the same error tracebacks as the more minimal [`DebugMiddleware`](../debugging).

+The exception handler currently only catches and deals with exceptions within HTTP requests.
+Any websocket exceptions will simply be raised to the server and result in an error log.

 ## ExceptionMiddleware

 The exception middleware catches and handles the exceptions, returning